jason-curtis/brave-rats/README.md

 2. Place your AI's .py module somewhere inside the brave-rats directory.
 It will be automatically detected and imported.
 3. Start the round by calling: `python brave_rats.py --red-brain human --blue-brain burninator`

+### More options

+    python brave_rats.py --help

+### Tournament Mode
+This searches the brave-rats directory for brain modules (created using [the instructions above](#building-your-own-ai)) and pits them all against each other for a predetermined set of games, ~~mano a mano~~ rato a rato.
+This can be used to test AIs against each other.

+    python tournament.py
+    # For more options
+    python tournament.py --help

 ### To print the results table for individual fights

     python